Jero0o/Family-Algorithms/README.md

  //	let personsA = []
  // let personsB = []

+//defined commonancestor
+ // let commonAncestor

+//Make function setup()

 //make a randomizer to choose a person
   // personA = random(persons)
   // personB = random(persons)

+// this function will be called taking the random person selected
+  // depthAFinder(personA)
+  // depthBFinder(personB)

+// this will make the array reversed in the console
+  // personsA.reverse()
+  // personsB.reverse()

+//Prints out the whole array
+  // console.log(personsA)
+  // console.log(personsB)

+//the value that will hold what is the common ancestor
+  // commonAncestor = personsA[findCommonAncestor(0)]

+//Calculates the difference between each depth
+  // depthA = 0 + commonAncestor
+  // depthB = 0 + commonAncestor
+  // difference = depthA - depthB

+//gets called to find the relationship of each person
+  // findDepth()

+//create recursive function to create the array for person A until the parent is undefined
+// let parent = person.parent
+//  if(parent != undefined)
+//  personsA.push(person)
+//    depthAFinder(parent)

+// recursive function for personB
+// let parent = person.parent
+//  if(parent != undefined)
+//  personsB.push(person)
+//  depthAFinder(parent)

+//create a function findCommonAncestor()
+// if(personsA[personsA.length - 1].name == personsB[personsB.length - 1].name)
+//    return (personsA.length - 1)
+//  if (personsA[i] == personsB[i])
+//    return findCommonAncestor(i + 1)
+//  else {
+//    return i - 1

+//create function to find the relation of eahc person
+//  if (personA.parent == personB.parent)
+//    (personA.name + ' and ' + personB.name + ' are siblings or the same person')